funbringer/norsu/README.md

 norsu pgxs ^master -- clean install -j5

 # run regression tests against 9.6.9
+# installcheck (or check) will also run isolation checks in case of 'specs' folder
 norsu pgxs 9.6.9 -R -- installcheck

 # check using clang-analyzer for builds 9.6 and 10